VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Design Challenges

 \subsubsection{Device Unprovisioning}

-Finally, it is important to consider the full lifecycle of a device, which may necessitate \emph{unprovisioning}, because either it has been lost/stolen, or it will be sold/recycled.
-For each case, we separately consider the implications for a regular consumer device and a trusted consumer device (i.e., the one containing the client's private key).
+Finally, the full device lifecycle may require \emph{unprovisioning}, e.g., if the device is lost/stolen, or sold/recycled.
+We separately consider the implications for a regular or trusted device.

-\textbf{Regular Device:} Since these devices do not hold private \vcr{} keys, the unprovisioning process is very straight-forward.
-From a security perspective, the client only has to unlink the old device from the respective trusted device to prevent any further \vcr{} issuance.
-This can be done from the trusted device, even if the old device has been lost/stolen.
-If the client has not already done so, they may wish to back-up or transfer any cookies and \wrapper{s} from the old device.
+\taggedpara{Regular Device} Since such devices do not hold private \vcr{} keys, unprovisioning is straight-forward.
+The client only has to unlink the old device from the respective trusted device to prevent any further \vcr{} issuance.
+This can be done from the trusted device, even if the old device is lost/stolen.
+The client may wish to back-up or transfer any cookies and \wrapper{s} from the old device.

-\textbf{Trusted Device:} The most difficult case is a loss, theft, or failure of a trusted client device.
-From the availability perspective, the client should be able to recover the master private key from a back-up.
-From a security perspective, the trusted device should have some type of access control (e.g., using a PIN and/or a fingerprint) that would protect the private key even from an adversary who has physical access to the device.
-If the trusted device is being sold/recycled, the client should securely back-up or transfer the master private key to a new trusted device using techniques such as Presence Attestation~\cite{Zhang2017} or equivalent.
+\taggedpara{Trusted Device} From an availability perspective, the client should be able to recover the master private key from a backup.
+From a security perspective, the trusted device should ideally have some type of access control (e.g., using a PIN and/or a fingerprint) to protect the private key even from an adversary who has physical access to the device.
+If the trusted device is being sold/recycled, the client should securely back-up or transfer the master private key to a new trusted device using techniques such as Presence Attestation~\cite{Zhang2017}.